Frequently Asked Questions

 “The harbor and initial departure gave me seasickness, possibly because I did not have any Dramamine.
 I highly recommend taking a non-drowsy Dramamine at an hour before departing to cover you until you are out on the open ocean and have your sea legs.
 I used sea-bands and non-drowsy Dramamine throughout the trip and never experienced seasickness again.”

 “I was there in July and thought the water visibility was pretty great on the snorkels.
 Our guide said that it was incredible in December and January when the sediment is more settled and you can see much further down.”

 “The sun is REALLY strong!
-I wore a long-sleeved SPF swim top and kept me from getting burnt.
+I wore a long-sleeved SPF swim top and avoided getting burnt.
 In retrospect, I probably would have brought swimming pants too.
 This would have saved me from having to have to reapply sunblock to my limbs after each snorkel.”